mulderp/mulderp.github.com/_posts/2014-09-29-impress-a-technical-audience.md

 ---
-title: impress a technical audience
+title: JavaScript matters for prototypes
 layout: post
 tags: firebase, backbone
 ---
-the browser connects you - your business most likely - with a user. someone who might pay you for a problem that you or your software can solve. writing software is about helping someone achieve her goals.

-In software for the web, it is what is visible in the browser that we should focus on.

-the other side, the backend is often waste of time. at least, if you serve a dozen of users initially.

-so, how can you show something - in the browser - that is functional, but does not require ages to setup?
-Why would you build a truck that can deliver tons of stuff, when you only need a bycycle to deliver a small manuscript book?
+Building [visual languages](http://thinkingonthinking.com/visual-languages/) are key for reaching the goals of your products.
+Visual languages can be woven into [page navigation](http://www.nngroup.com/articles/flat-vs-deep-hierarchy/), [the content](https://signalvnoise.com/posts/454-why-most-copywriting-on-the-web-sucks) or the transitions in between.

+Why would you, as PHP or Ruby developer, want to start with JavaScript and Node, *before* doing "cleaner" OOP design?

-Answering this question was the talk I promised to deliver at Frontend Zurich, but I screwed up.
-I wanted to show how easy it is to iteratively build a prototype without touching the backend.
+Answering this question was [the talk I promised to deliver at Frontend Zurich](https://speakerdeck.com/mulderp/minimum-viable-interactions).
+Unfortunately, I did not quite get there back then.

-Sorry if you were in the audience of my talk, I am learning. and the last part of my talk - about a small project I did with Firebase - resonated with quite some folks in the audience, luckily.
+Sorry if you were in the audience of my talk.
+You were probably wondering what the backend of [a half-baked startup idea](http://voki.me/) has to do with frontend technology?

-So, here are 10 steps to get quicker "out of the building" with a web "app":

-0) Write a small todo.txt
+The message was: HTML and JavaScript is a great medium [to inspire action](http://blog.ted.com/2010/05/04/how_great_leade/).
+And, with [nobackends](http://nobackend.org/) it has never been easier.

+This can be seen from the following 10 steps, from zero to working prototype of [a goal sharing app](http://burners.divshot.io/).

+# 0)  Goals of the app

-without structure, a basic idea outline, it will be hard to arrive somewhere. so, the goals of this app is:
+Without structure, a basic idea outline, it will be hard to arrive somewhere.
+So, the goals of the [burners](http://burners.divshot.io/) app are:

-* track my goals for the next X weeks
+* define your goals for the next X weeks
-* have someone else review the goals
+* share the goals with someone else via a web browser
-* allow a sorting function

-Note, that I don't move on to writing tests, which would probably be required in a bigger project.
-Our goal to show something working, quickly.
-TDD is nice to explore some specification in a large projct, but who knows, maybe we throw away the prototype next week, so let's skip tests from here.
+* provide basic functions for setting priorities

+Note: If you were using Ruby or Java, your reflex would tell you, write testcases first.
+But for this blog post, I want to *skip* writing tests.
+The main test of the app will be whether a user *grasps its purpose*.

-# 1)  use divshot init
+# 1)  Init divshot

-with divshot init, you get an empty page. basic html. and you can deploy the project quickly from now on and get valuable user feedback
+To get some raw HTML, I like:

+    $ divshot init

+[divshot](https://www.npmjs.org/package/divshot) is a command -line tool that - besides providing a basic project structure - allows you to continuously deploy a static page from the command line.

-# 2)  do npm init
+# 2)  Init npm

-you want to make use of the world's largest code repository don't you? for this, you need to track and add some packages from npm.
+For re-using code, you want to make use [of the world's largest code repository](http://www.modulecounts.com/), don't you?
+So, before going further, make sure you have a valid package.json.
+One way to do this, is:

+    $ npm init

 # 3)  Get your favorite JS libs

-You need to provide some easy ways to scaffold layouts.
-For example, with a Backbone project, you would do:
+Next, you could use [yeoman](http://yeoman.io/) to fetch some basic libraries and a project structure.
+Actually, I am quicker by hand for simple prototypes:

     $ npm install -d underscore jquery-untouched backbone

-Now, you can easily handle events from users as well as issue Ajax requests.
+With these libs, you can easily handle browser events, DOM manipulations, as well as run [XMLHttpRequest (or Ajax)](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) requests.

 # 4)  Setup a build process

-Browser apps are special in that sense, that they require us developers to think, how to package an app (and to make some trade-offs with MVC).
+Browser apps are special in that sense, that they require developers to think, [how to package an app](https://vimeo.com/62988591).

-In this example, I chose a Makefile.
-Not much is simpler.
-To build the frontend part, I chose browserify.
+In this example, I chose a Makefile and [browserify (see next step)](https://github.com/substack/node-browserify).
+Not much, is simpler.

 # 5) Setup Browserify

-I like the idea of sharing code between browser and server environments.
-With browserify, you can simply do:
+I like the idea of sharing structures between browser and server [REPL environments](http://thinkingonthinking.com/scripting-a-csv-converter/).
+To sort and poke with your goals, you want to write something along:

-   app = require('app')

-and experiment directly with your app in the browser console.
+    > goals = require('collections/goals')

+The same as on the server!
+And, you can experiment directly with your goals in a console, (e.g. extend sort logic), no matter where.

 # 6) Templates

-Much of what we think is good relates to putting data into templates.
+Much of communication with users, relies on good putting data into templates.
+I like [handlebars](https://github.com/wycats/handlebars.js/), and with [handlebones](https://github.com/FormidableLabs/handlebones), it combines great with Backbone.js.

 # 7) Backend and admin interface

-Compared to the other points, it is here where we can leverage most to get something working.
-I like the idea of backend-as-a-service.
-As first step, you need accounts and setup some data there.
-So, you do this in this step.
+Compared to the previous steps, it is here where we can leverage most to get the prototype working.
+A number of [backend as a services](https://blog.engineyard.com/2014/backend-as-a-service) are interesting.
+Especially, I think the [open-source ArangoDB and Foxx](https://www.arangodb.org/foxx) have a nice future.
+But stying with today, as first step, let's take [Firebase](https://www.firebase.com/).

 On a sidenote, you can use Firebase later for a basic admin service too.
+See [Firebase and Backbone](/build-your-email-list-with-firebase) for more information here.

 # 8) Wire up the backend

 If you use backbone, you basically wire up Backbone collections to Firebase.
+You can find some directions on this in [my book](http://pipefishbook.com) or at its [code repository](https://github.com/pipefishbook/ch_7/tree/master/firebase).

-# 9) Fill up HTML and CSS
+# 9) Fill up the HTML and CSS

-So far, we just coded JS.
-It is time to add static assets (Well, when JS is packaged, JS are static files too).
+So far, we mainly stayed with JS and some build processes.
+It is time to more static assets, such as HTML and some basic CSS.
+(Note: I am not a CSS wizard, so, feel free to comment how to make my CSS better.)

 # 10) Enjoy!

+Finished.
+By setting the access rights of Firebase, you can easily change your goals from the admin interface.
+Take a look [at the goals I hade before my summer holidays](http://burners.divshot.io/).
+Did I reach my goals?
+Well, it depends.
+I found out what will matter most to me, in the upcoming months.
+And, more important, I did not lose (too much) time, with writing code, I probably won't need anyway.

+So, the code repository is [here](https://github.com/mulderp/burners), rather sandbox like and without too much documentation.
+If you want to learn more on Node.js or Backbone.js, I suggest you take a look [at my book](http://pipefishbook.com/).